rh-api-management/openresty/README.markdown

 For Users
 ---------

-Visit the [download page](https://openresty.org/en/download.html) on the `openresty.org` web site to download the latest bundle tarball, and follow the installation instructions in the [installation page](https://openresty.org/en/installation.html).
+Visit the [openresty plus download page](https://github.com/orinc/openresty-plus/releases) on the GitHub web site with the right login details to download the latest bundle tarball (like `openresty-plus-1.11.2.3.2.tar.gz`), and follow the same installation instructions as in the [installation page](https://openresty.org/en/installation.html) for the open source openresty source tarball.

 For Bundle Maintainers
 ----------------------